watilde/gistjs/README.md

     GitHub password:
     Success! https://github.com/settings/applications

-This token is stored in /path/to/gistjs/.token and used for all future gisting.
+This token is stored in `/path/to/gistjs/.token` and used for all future gisting.
 If you need to you can revoke it from https://github.com/settings/applications, or just delete the file.

 After you've done this, you can still upload gists anonymously with -a.

-    gist -a a.rb
+    $ gistjs -a a.rb

 ## forked from/based on